Bosch (company): 1886–1920

-The company started in Stuttgart-West as the Werkstätte für Feinmechanik und Elektrotechnik (Workshop for Precision Mechanics and Electrical Engineering) on 15 November 1886.
-From 1897, Bosch started installing magneto ignition devices into automobiles and became a supplier of an ignition system.
-In 1902, the chief engineer at Bosch, Gottlob Honold, unveiled the high-voltage magneto ignition system with spark plug.
+The company began in Stuttgart-West as the Werkstätte für Feinmechanik und Elektrotechnik (Workshop for Precision Mechanics and Electrical Engineering) on 15 November 1886.
+At the time of its founding, Stuttgart lacked municipal electricity, which hampered the business's early opportunities and pushed it near to bankruptcy before the local authority announced the decision to build a power station to serve the city in 1893.
+In 1897, Bosch started installing magneto ignition devices into automobiles, an early step towards becoming a key supplier of ignition systems over time.
+In 1902, the chief engineer at Bosch, Gottlob Honold, unveiled the high-voltage magneto ignition system with a spark plug.

 In 1901, Bosch opened its first factory in Stuttgart.
 In 1906, the company produced its 100,000th magneto.
 In the same year, Bosch introduced the eight-hour day for workers.
-In 1910, the Feuerbach plant was founded near Stuttgart where Bosch began producing generators and headlights (Bosch-Light) in 1914.
-The motorization of road traffic meant that the company grew very rapidly after 1900.
-Bosch had a workforce of 45 in 1901, which grew to more than 1,000 by 1908.
+In 1910, the Feuerbach plant was founded near Stuttgart, where Bosch began producing generators and headlights (Bosch-Light) in 1914.
+The motorization of road traffic led to the company's rapid growth after 1900.
+Bosch had a workforce of 45 in 1901, which expanded to more than 1,000 employees by 1908.

-Bosch's international development began in 1898 with the opening of a branch in London, followed the next year by Paris, Vienna, and Budapest.
+Bosch's international development began in 1898 with the opening of a branch in London, followed the next year by outlets in Paris, Vienna, and Budapest.
 By 1909, Bosch was represented by trading partners on every continent.
-Bosch opened the first factory outside Germany in Paris, in 1905, and the first on another continent in 1912 in Springfield, Massachusetts (USA).
+Bosch opened the first factory outside Germany in Paris in 1905 and the first on another continent in 1912 in Springfield, Massachusetts (USA).
 In 1913, Bosch founded an apprentice workshop to recruit young people for the production of automotive electrics.
+Prior to the First World War, the company generated 92 percent of its sales outside of Germany.

-In 1917, Bosch was transformed into a corporation and remained so until 1937, when Robert Bosch became the sole owner again after buying back his shares.
+In 1913, the company was subject to industrial action over employees being laid off as a result of a reduction in orders received.
+As the labour dispute escalated, Robert Bosch terminated all agreements between the company and trade unions and joined the metal industry employers’ association.
+The dispute was only healed by the First World War.
+In 1917, Bosch was transformed into a corporation and remained so until 1937, when Robert Bosch regained sole ownership by purchasing back his shares.
 In the process, the company became a limited liability company (GmbH).